 Hello, spring!
 Before your mind gallops off full of plans for riding adventures, your horse’s health needs a bit of spring cleaning.
-Here are some important horse health topics you might need to think about now so that your horse is good to go.
+Here are some important spring horse care tips you might need to think about now so that your horse is good to go.

 Vaccines are vital to your horse’s health because they train his immune system to fight off infection from specific diseases, helping to keep him healthy all year round.
 Typically, horses get vaccinated every spring.
 The specific vaccines your horse receives will depend on his age, where he lives, and how often he’s in contact with other horses.
 Your veterinarian will know exactly which vaccines he needs, but there are a few that every horse should get at least once a year.